Cloud Security Resources

 Traditional network security methods deem all activity behind a business firewall as “safe.”
 Zero Trust flips this thinking on its head as it assumes every access request is a breach attempt.
 It uses multiple verification methods and signals to validate each attempt.
 This approach operates on the least privilege access principle, which means a user is given just enough access to the data and apps they need to get their job done.

-As cybercriminals continually refine their attack methods, securing your business in the cloud needs a dynamic strategy.
+As cybercriminals continually refine their attack methods, securing your business in the cloud needs a dynamic, continuous improvement strategy.
 An effective cloud security defense requires nurturing to tune security protections to your individual business needs and address the latest threats.
-You can accomplish this by conducting regular reviews of your environment to determine what security measures are needed to protect your organization.
+SMBs can accomplish this by conducting regular reviews of their environments to determine what security measures are needed to protect the organization in the cloud.

 SMBs benefit significantly from working alongside experienced cloud security experts who are adept at security and risk management.
-These experts can help SMBs deploy advanced cloud security solutions and fine-tune each protection measure to create a solid cyber defense posture.
+These experts can help SMBs craft a dynamic cloud security strategy and deploy advanced cloud security solutions to create a solid cyber defense and meet the cybercriminals where they need to be me.